- Chemical name: (6R-trans)-6-(1,3-benzodioxol-5-yl)- 2,3,6,7,12,12a-hexahydro-2-methyl-pyrazino [1', 2'

 Warning: Do not take tadalafil if you are also using a nitrate drug for chest pain or heart problems.
 This includes nitroglycerin, isosorbide dinitrate, and isosorbide mononitrate.
 Nitrates are also found in some recreational drugs such as amyl nitrate or nitrite ("poppers").
 Taking tadalafil with a nitrate medicine can cause a sudden and serious decrease in blood pressure.

-For more information about the anabolic steroid TADOS (price for 1 pill), about using and mixing steroids you can obtain from our consultant.
+For more information about the anabolic steroid TADOS (price for 50 pills), about using and mixing steroids you can obtain from our consultant.

 Back to top